openebs/website/docs/main/user-guides/replicated-storage-user-guide/replicated-pv-mayastor/rs-configuration.md

 EOF
 ```

-The diskpool is created with labels to satisfy `poolHasTopologyKey` and `poolAffinityTopologyLabel` parameters of the storage class.
-This helps place the replicas of volume based on the pool labels.
+Inorder to place the volume replicas based on the pool labels i.e. to satisfy `poolHasTopologyKey` and `poolAffinityTopologyLabel` parameters of the storage class, the pools must be labelled with the topology field.
+This can be achieved in two ways:

+1. Create a new pool with the labels.

 **Example DiskPool Definition with Labels**
 ```